-Some of the Cassinopsis ilicifolia leaves in picture appear to have entire margins, while others show scattered, sharp-tipped teeth.
-There are sometimes teeth present that are not seen by being rolled under, while margins may also be entire.
+Some of the Cassinopsis ilicifolia leaves in picture appear to have entire margins, while others show few, irregularly spaced and sharp-tipped teeth.
+The teeth may not always be clearly visible from margins being rolled under.

 There is a slight, but distinct fold along the leaf’s recessed midrib.
-The faint lateral veins angle upwards to the margins without visibly reaching them by joining each other in forward curves.
+The faint lateral veins angle upwards to the margins without visibly reaching them, by joining the next higher one in forward curves.

-The lower surfaces of the thinly textured leaves are dull, lacking the fresh green to glossy green shine of the upper ones.
-Leaf dimensions are 4 mm to 6 mm by 2 mm to 2,5 mm (Coates Palgrave, 2002; Schmidt, et al, 2002).
+The lower surfaces of the thinly textured leaves are dull green, lacking the fresh green to glossy bright green of the upper ones.
+Leaf dimensions are 4 cm to 6 cm by 2 cm to 2,5 cm (Coates Palgrave, 2002; Venter, 2012; Schmidt, et al, 2002).